Copyright © 1995-2024 Michael P. Murray & Mike's Clock Clinic

 I don't list or sell any 50 cycle rotors.

 All motors, rotors, and coils carry a 2-year warranty.
-If failure occurs during the warranty period the item will be replaced for free but you would be responsible for the shipping costs to Mike's Clock Clinic.
+If failure occurs during the warranty period the item will be repaired or replaced for free but you would be responsible for the shipping costs to Mike's Clock Clinic.

 I cannot guarantee that the motor/rotor replacement will fix you clock's problem 100% of the time, simply because the clock movement (mechanism) may need work as well.

 Motors are complete units with wires to be connected to an electrical power source.
 Rotors are units that require another part, usually a coil, in order to generate the electro magnetic field which all electric "drives" need.
 Another way to look at it is that motors can be separately run outside the movement and rotors cannot.

 All rebuilt's from whatever source, will have some noise.
 Rebuilt's will be significantly quieter but all will carry some noise.

 Drilling holes was often done by the amateur in order to extend the life of the rotor.
 These holes were used in order to add oil to the rotor and at one time oil may have helped but that does nothing for accumulated dirt and old coagulated oil and nothing for plate and wheel wear.